 The "Vasile Goldiș" Western University of Arad is a private university in Arad, Romania founded in 1990.
 Today it's home to 6000 students and six facilities, including medicine.
 Those who wish to study medicine in Europe can enjoy classes in English and a medical degree officially recognised around the world, including in the UK.

-Named after the prominent Romanian politician Vasile Goldis, the university was founded in 1990 and had only two faculties at the time.
-Now the university is home to six faculties, including Medicine, with around 6000 students.
+Named after the prominent Romanian politician Vasile Goldis, the university was founded in 1990 and had only two faculties.
+The university is home to six faculties, including Medicine, with around 6000 students.

 Being one of the more modern universities, one can expect a large state-of-the-art school with a curriculum to match.
 The course is 6 years and is taught in English.
 The first three years consist of a theory of fundamental knowledge and pre-clinical studies.
 The latter three years are more clinical in nature, with hospital experience and surgical courses offered.

-The degree is presented as a Master’s Degree with the title of Physician (MD).
+The degree is a Master’s Degree with the title of Physician (MD).
 You get international recognition with the diploma.
-This enables graduates to practice in any EU state country and outside of the EU and of course post-Brexit - the UK.
+This enables graduates to practise in any EU state country outside of the EU and, of course, post-Brexit - the UK.
 Students who wish to study medicine in Romania often turn to Vasile Goldis University.

 The university is located at Bulevardul Revoluției 94, Arad, Romania.

 The research programmes at Vasile Goldis University are going in 3 main directions: biomedicine, in vitro cultures, and ecology.
 Currently, scientific minds can participate in exciting projects.
 Students can study cellular processes, hepatoprotective nanoparticles, and the development of new biomaterials with the potential for bone repair.

 In addition, the university hosts conferences and seminars in various fields such as mental health, ischemic diseases, logotherapy, and many other topics of interest to future doctors.